Locations:

 To keep your muscles strong, you should focus on staying healthy overall.
 To avoid problems with your trapezius, you should:

-• Exercise and stay flexible: Many different shoulder stretches and traps exercises can improve range of motion, strengthen muscles or relax tight muscles.
+• Exercise and stay flexible: Many different shoulder stretches and traps exercises can improve your range of motion, strengthen muscles or relax tight muscles.
 Yoga, Pilates and other gentle exercises can help keep muscles strong and flexible.
 When you’re exercising, don’t overdo it.
 Stop if you feel pain.

 • Warm up before you exercise: Take time to stretch and warm up properly before you exercise.
 You’re less likely to injure warm, flexible muscles.